The Bitcoin price (BTC/USD) has plunged to six-day low below $6,600 due to a sharp drop that occurred in today’s morning session.

 The coin’s defence of the $6,600 level was finally breached following a steep drop that occurred in today’s early trading.
 The Bitcoin price fell to a six-day low of $6,538.96, as a result of the drop.
 The coin has since edged higher and is currently trading at around $6,555, according to data from digital currency tracker Coinmarketcap.

-With Bitcoin having been stuck in this tight range around $6,500 for weeks, some industry experts, as well as a growing number of financial institutions, believe that the coin is bound to have its next bull run sooner rather than later.
+With Bitcoin having been stuck in this tight range around $6,500 for weeks, some a growing number of financial institutions, believe that the coin is bound to have its next bull run sooner rather than later.
 However, a new study from Juniper offers a more sceptical view on the matter.

 “[W]e do not believe a recovery to the levels witnessed in 2017 is likely ….
 Indeed, we would argue that further falls are highly probable,” Juniper researcher Windsor Holden said in the research, as quoted by CNBC.